Critical Youth Work Collective

 What is CYC?

 CYC is a research lab comprised of faculty, graduate and undergraduate students, and community-based practitioners committed to humanizing research, critical youth work pedagogies, and honoring youth work professionals.
 CYC interrogates the sociopolitical context of community-based youth work and uses research and community-engaged learning with youth development professionals to advocate for critical youth work practices that acknowledge the humanity and dignity of Black and other multiply oppressed youth.
+CYC is led by Dr. Bianca Baldridge, Associate Professor in the Harvard Graduate School of Education.

 Core Values?